JuliaGL/ModernGL.jl/README.md

 #ModernGL
 OpenGL bindings for OpenGL 3.0 and upwards.
 As OpenGL 3.0 has a lot of overlaps with OpenGL 2.1, OpenGL 2.1 is partly supported as well.

-My philosophy is to keep this library strictly a low-level wrapper, so you won't find any error handling (besides for the function loading itself) or abstractions in this package.
+The philosophy is to keep this library strictly a low-level wrapper, so you won't find any error handling (besides for the function loading itself) or abstractions in this package.

 ### Installation notes
 There are no dependencies, besides the graphic driver.
 If you have any problems, you should consider updating the driver first.